 - 1. From Reports menu, select Manage.
 The Reports dialog box opens. - 2.
 Click New Report.
 The Reports Designer dialog box opens. - 3.
 From the General tab, enter a description for the report in the Name field. - 4.
 Under Report Type, select the Object Statistics option. - 5.
-Select a Default View of Table or Graph. - 6.
-To share this report with other users, select the Allow others to run this report option.
-Do not select this option if you want this report to remain accessible only by you. - 7.
-Click Next to navigate to the Cameras tab. - 8.
-Select one or more cameras to be included in the report and click Next. - 9.
+In the Cameras tab, click Add a Camera and then select one or more cameras from the list. - 6.
 In the Start & End tab, define the start and end time of the report.